 Your bike can have a lot to do with your safety and comfort on a long-distance ride.
 Here is a list of things to pay attention to following a winter of low or no use of your bike.

 Pro Tune Up

 It’s a good idea to get a professional tune up at the beginning of each season.
-Both of our our bike shop sponsors (Golden Bear Bikes and Performance Bikes) do an excellent job at a reasonable price.
+Golden Bear and other area bike shops do an excellent job at a reasonable price.
 That takes care much of what is discussed below.

 A blow out can be inconvenient or much worse, especially going down hill.
 Regularly check your tires for (a) dry rot, (b) punctures and (c) general wear.
 Bicycle tires can dry rot over the winter in Colorado.
 If yours are dry-rotted, replace them.
 Most tires get nicks and scrapes from use.
 That’s OK.
 If you can see the inner tube through a cut in your tire, replace it.
 If the size of a cut worries you, you probably should replace the tire.
 If you have gotten an unusual amount of flats from one tire recently, it is probably over worn.
 Replace it.
 Many cyclists replace tires after 2000 miles no matter what shape they appear to be in.
 Rear tires wear more quickly than front tires.
 I don’t tend to rotate tires.
 Front and rear tires wear differently.
 I tend to replace them at 2500 miles even if they are still in good shape.
 No need to get expensive racing tires if you are a beginner.
 Get reliable, reasonably priced tires.

 You should be able to stop relatively easily going fast down hill.
 If you cannot, adjust and possibly replace your brake pads.
 They’re not terribly expensive.
 If your brakes squeak when you stop, they need to be aligned and possibly cleaned.
 This is a critical safety item – please don’t ignore it.